 Make sure that each class implements the __init__ method that calls the __init__ of its superclass.

-Employ static type checking by providing type hints for static analysis tools in areas involving multiple inheritance.
+Employ static type checking by providing type hints for static analysis tools in areas involving inheritance.

 Use __mro__ as an aid during development and during maintenance to help obtain the desired class hierarchies and verify linearity.

 Consider using __mro__ to check at runtime that the actual method binding matches the expected method binding and to raise an exception if they do not match.

+Pay attention to warnings that identify variables written but never read.

 6.45 Extra intrinsics [LRM]